matheusky/MA_Downloader/README.md

 # MA_Downloader
-Download music and videos from Youtube
+Download videos or just audio from youtube using Electron